Eugene Field Branch Library Bond Updates

 Renovation construction includes:

-• Exterior work including: parking, landscaping, sidewalks exterior lighting, creating an exterior storage area
+• Exterior work including: parking, landscaping, sidewalks, exterior lighting,and creating an exterior storage area

-• Updating and improvement of the community room, flexible learning spaces, youth spaces, staff spaces, and ADA accessibility
+• Updating and improving the community room, flexible learning spaces, youth spaces, staff spaces, and ADA accessibility

 • New finishes, furniture, fixtures, and signage.